mjijackson/strata/SPEC.md

 ## The Environment

-The environment is an object that contains CGI-like properties.
-It must include the following:
+The environment is a JavaScript object that contains CGI-like properties.
+The application is free to modify its environment but it should prefix its property names to avoid collisions with other middleware.

+#### Mandatory Properties

+These properties must always be present in the environment and, except where indicated, must be a non-emtpy String.

   - **protocol**      The protocol used in the request (i.e. "http:" or "https:").
 This variable may never be an empty string and